APACAPU/apac-mailer/README.md

   ![image](https://user-images.githubusercontent.com/55322546/136894958-1703f309-d9d6-47df-8878-c89e8651c637.png)

-  - Select a csv file, if you wish to, you can change the separator
+  - Select a csv file, if you wish to, ~~you can change the separator~~
   - Select the people whom you wish to email to
+  - Remember not to select any empty rows at the end if there are any

   ![image](https://user-images.githubusercontent.com/55322546/136895028-20437009-aba3-4abd-a836-4647eea96497.png)